Low Income Students Scholarship

 "Public school" means any school operated by a unified school district under the laws of this state.

-A “qualified school” is any nonpublic school that provides education to elementary and secondary students, is accredited by the state board or a national or regional accrediting agency that is recognized by the state board for the purpose of satisfying the teaching performance assessment for professional licensure, has notified the state board of its intention to participate in the program and complies with the requirements of the program.
+A “qualified school” is any nonpublic school that provides education to elementary and secondary students, is accredited by the state board or a national or regional accrediting agency that is recognized by the state board for the purpose of satisfying the teaching performance assessment for professional licensure or is working in good faith toward such accreditaion, has notified the state board of its intention to participate in the program and complies with the requirements of the program.

 Scholarship Granting Organization